-- 30. The firm shall assign responsibility for each engagement to an engagement partner and shall establish policies and procedures requiring that: - (a) The identity and role of the engagement partner are communicated to key members of client management and those charged with governance; - (b) The engagement partner has the appropriate competence, capabilities, and authority to perform the role; and - (c) The responsibilities of the engagement partner are clearly defined and communicated to that partner.
+- (a) The identity and role of the engagement partner are communicated to key members of client management and those charged with governance; - (b) The engagement partner has the appropriate competence, capabilities, and authority to perform the role; and - (c) The responsibilities of the engagement partner are clearly defined and communicated to that partner.
 (Ref: Para.
-A30) - 31.
+A30)

+30D-1.
+For each audit of financial statements, the firm shall:

+- (a) Designate at least one key audit partner;3i - (b) Apply as its main criteria in selecting such a key audit partner the need to secure: - (i) The quality of the audit; and - (ii) The firm's independence and competence in carrying out the audit; - (c) Ensure the key audit partner is actively involved in carrying out of the audit. - 31.
 The firm shall also establish policies and procedures to assign appropriate personnel with the necessary competence, and capabilities to: - (a) Perform engagements in accordance with professional standards and applicable legal and regulatory requirements; and - (b) Enable the firm or engagement partners to issue reports that are appropriate in the circumstances.
 (Ref: Para.
-A31)
+A31) - 31D-1.
+For audits of financial statements, the firm shall provide the key audit partner(s) with sufficient resources and with personnel that have the necessary competence and capabilities to carry out the firm's duties appropriately.